Streamlined Filing Procedures Explained: How U.S. Expats Catch Up Penalty-Free

 Criteria 2: Non-Willful Conduct

-This applies when the failure to file or report happened because of negligence, an oversight, a mistake, or a good-faith misunderstanding of the rules.
+This applies when the failure to file or report occurred due to negligence, oversight, mistake, or a good-faith misunderstanding of the rules.
 The IRS defines “non-willful” as conduct that wasn’t intentional or reckless.
 If you genuinely didn’t know you needed to file U.S. taxes from abroad, or if you thought your employer’s tax withholding meant you were done with taxes, that’s typically non-willful.

 Criteria 3: No IRS Contact